jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 but no dice for just a regular atomic character object.
 Time to revisit the help pages.

-In R, addition is limited to particular classes of objects, defined by the Ops groups.
-The methods for the Ops groups describe which classes can be involved in operations involving any of the Ops group members:
+In R, addition is limited to particular classes of objects, defined by the Ops group (there are also Math, Summary, and Complex groups).
+The methods for the Ops group members describe which classes can be involved in operations involving any of the Ops group members:
 <code>
 "+", "-", "*", "/", "^", "%%", "%/%"
 "&", "|", "!"